wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 series, while the lytic only leads to such an object in certain cases, but not in others, and is thus in a certain sense
 [not completable]{.origphrase title="unausführbar"}; it only becomes
-completable if one adds in thought to the given series of objects an inverse series which is constructible either transcendentally or in intuition.\ ---
+completable if one [adds in thought]{.origphrase title="hinzudenkt"}
+to the given series of objects an inverse series which is either transcendental or constructible in intuition.\ ---
 </p>
 </div>